SohaibAsif-5602/mini-java-compiler/README.md

 ```
 $ javac MiniJava.java
 ```
-5. Run with the following command:
+5. Run the following command to compile a MiniJava source file:
 ```
-$ java MiniJava
+$ java MiniJava < mySourceFile.txt
 ```
-6. Enter your code (have a look at the `examples` directory).
-7. In a seperate line, enter the end-of-file character `CTRL+Z`.
-8. The compiler will generate a Java class file named `MiniJavaClassFile.class`.
+6. The compiler will generate a Java class file named `MiniJavaClassFile.class`.
 Run the compiled class file with the following command:
 ```
 $ java MiniJavaClassFile
 ```